Poley97/Point-Cloud-Classification-demo/README.md

-# PointNet and PointNet++ cls on ModelNet40
+# ModelNet40 cls demo

-This repo is  a unofficial implementation for PointNet and PointNet++ classification on ModelNet40
+This repo is  a unofficial implementations for classification on ModelNet40

 ## Install
 The latest codes are tested on CUDA10.1, PyTorch 1.6 and Python 3.7: